-1 The Committee on Future Directions of the American Hospital Association 2 agreed that in order to begin finding answers to the challenges created by 3 the changing environment, consensus on an appropriate AHA mission for the 4 future was essential.
-A mission statement would help to identify 5 appropriate directions for AHA.

-6 Following the initial meetings of the working parties, the steering 7 committee and then the full committee met to determine what the Association 8 mission should be.
-With the initial analysis of the Working Party on 9 Membership serving as a basis, the committee concluded that the AHA's 10 mission is to be the national leadership organization for all hospitals 11 providing representation and membership services to enable them to better 12 serve the needs of the public.

-13 Inherent in the mission are four elements: 1) that AHA's interest is 14 confined to hospitals; 2) that AHA's primary goal is representation; 3) 15 that AHA's interest is all hospitals; and 4) that other organizations to 16 serve smaller segments of the hospital field are likely to continue to exist 17 and to proliferate.
-Representation relates to institutional interests and 18 includes advocacy and lobbying programs along with the policy development 19 and analysis, and research and data collections, which supports them.
-The 20 committee viewed membership services as relating to individuals within the 21 institution.
-AHA institutional services should be targeted to the needs of hospital executive management, governance, and medical staff leadership.
-Services to other hospital managers and professionals should be provided through personal membership programming.
+- 1 The Committee on Future Directions of the American Hospital Association - 2 agreed that in order to begin finding answers to the challenges created by - 3 the changing environment, consensus on an appropriate AHA mission for the - future was essential.
+A mission statement would help to identify - 5 appropriate directions for AHA. - 6 Following the initial meetings of the working parties, the steering - 7 committee and then the full committee met to determine what the Association - 8 mission should be.
+With the initial analysis of the Working Party on - 9 Membership serving as a basis, the committee concluded that the AHA's - 10 mission is to be the national leadership organization for all hospitals - 11 providing representation and membership services to enable them to better - 12 serve the needs of the public. - 13 Inherent in the mission are four elements: 1) that AHA's interest is - confined to hospitals; 2) that AHA's primary goal is representation; 3) - that AHA's interest is all hospitals; and 4) that other organizations to - 16 serve smaller segments of the hospital field are likely to continue to exist - 17 and to proliferate.
+Representation relates to institutional interests and - 18 includes advocacy and lobbying programs along with the policy development - 19 and analysis, and research and data collections, which supports them.
+The - 20 committee viewed membership services as relating to individuals within the - 21 institution.
+AHA institutional services should be targeted to the needs of

-"All hospitals" are limited to those meeting AHA's requirements for registration.
+^{&}quot;All hospitals" are limited to those meeting AHA's requirements for registration.
 See AHA Guide to the Health Care Field.

-In recommending adoption of this mission, the committee recognized the need 4 for broad representation of the hospital industry and the need for an 5 organization that can convene all important viewpoints.
-It viewed AHA as 6 the national umbrella organization for all hospitals, with the realization 7 that dealing with the diversity in the field within the framework of AHA was 8 9 more beneficial than dealing with it outside of AHA.
-In looking at the differences between groups of hospitals such as not-for-profit and 10 investor-owned, the committee agreed with an observation made at the Board's 11 1982 retreat; the differences among hospitals within these groups are 12 13 probably as great or greater than those between the groups.
-When viewing 14 the growth of special interest hospital groups, the committee recognized that AHA's informal role as coordinator and leader of hospital associations, 15 particularly in representation and advocacy, will continue to be important.
-16 All indicators pointed to a need for a national organization for all 17 hospitals.
-18 often supplemented by operational recommendations of the structure or dues 1 2 working parties.
-This report of findings and recommendations discusses the 3 general recommendations and the operational recommendations in the context 4 of each other, rather than in the context of the individual working party 5 reports.
-Each recommendation is classified as either a general 6 recommendation -- that is, a broad proposed principle to guide AHA -- or an 7 operational recommendation -- that is, one specific action that could be 8 taken to implement the general recommendations of the Association.
-The 9 operational recommendations present one scenario of how the general 10 recommendations could be implemented.
-The committee recognizes that a 11 variety of alternative approaches might be appropriate for consideration by 12 the membership.
-Pending further discussion by various membership groups, 13 the Committee believes the operational recommendations in this report 14 provide one possible appropriate approach.
-Appendix B provides descriptions 15 of how the Association might change if all the general and operational 16 recommendations were accepted.
+- 1 hospital executive management, governance, and medical staff leadership. - 2 Services to other hospital managers and professionals should be provided - 3 through personal membership programming. - 4 In recommending adoption of this mission, the committee recognized the need - 5 for broad representation of the hospital industry and the need for an - 6 organization that can convene all important viewpoints.
+It viewed AHA as - 7 the national umbrella organization for all hospitals, with the realization - 8 that dealing with the diversity in the field within the framework of AHA was - 9 more beneficial than dealing with it outside of AHA.
+In looking at the - 10 differences between groups of hospitals such as not-for-profit and - 11 investor-owned, the committee agreed with an observation made at the Board's - 12 1982 retreat; the differences among hospitals within these groups are - 13 probably as great or greater than those between the groups.
+When viewing - 14 the growth of special interest hospital groups, the committee recognized - 15 that AHA's informal role as coordinator and leader of hospital associations, - 16 particularly in representation and advocacy, will continue to be important. - 17 All indicators pointed to a need for a national organization for all - 18 hospitals.